-Textbook: Cambridge Latin Series, 5th edition, Unit 3.
+Textbook: Cambridge Latin Series, 5th edition, Unit 4.
 Students in the course are given free access to the online version of this textbook for the duration of their enrollment in the course.

-Required Course Materials: None
+Required Course Materials: Included in the course

 Outside Websites: A list of links to websites and online textbooks used in this course can be found here: VSC Course Links Document Folder (opens in a new window).
 Students will need to be able to access all of these links to access all course materials.